rbuchberger/objective_elements/README.md

-**This gem is very young and untested.
+**This gem is young and untested.
 Use with caution.**

 # Elements

-This is a tiny gem that lets you build nicely formatted HTML using sane, clean, readable Ruby.
+This is a tiny for building nicely formatted HTML using sane, readable Ruby.
 I use it for writing jekyll plugins, but you can use it anywhere.
-It's ~100 lines of plain Ruby; it has no dependencies.
+It's ~100 lines, with no dependencies.

 Have you ever tried to build HTML with string concatenation and interpolation?
-At first it seems simple, but once you start accounting for all the what-ifs, the indentation, the closing tags, and the spaces you only need sometimes, it turns into a horrible mess.
+At first it seems simple, but once you account for all the what-ifs, the indentation, the closing tags, and the spaces you only need sometimes, it turns into a horrible mess.

 The problem, of course, is that building long, complex, varying blocks of text with string concatenation and interpolation is fragile, unreadable, and painful.
 You know this, but you're not